 I write fantasy; as well as contemporary and historical romantic fiction.
 When my words collide, creating fictional accounts of characters in action, I hope my stories torture the root of something clever.
 Conceivably, the brilliance that an imaginative mind might coerce onto the written page.

 The festival will prevail in my memory as one to cherish.
-I loved ‘racing‘ to various workshops, between the tower and the atrium building (insert sigh), among readers and writers.
+I loved racing to various sessions, between the tower and the atrium building (insert sigh), among readers and writers.
 As an author, there’s something empowering about walking amongst creative individuals, so for those that have not experienced “When Words Collide, a festival for readers and writers,” I recommend that you attend next year.

 Advice from Key-Note Speakers Include: